jevgenik/manuals/Original_Markdown/Programming/Python/iterables.md

 - Lists are ordered, meaning that the items have a defined order, and that order will not change.
 - Lists allow duplicate values, meaning that you can have two items that are the same.

-## Array
-Array is a collection of items of the same type (homogeneous) Array is faster than list.
-Array must be declared before they can be used.

 ## Tuple
 A tuple is a collection of items that can be of different types (heterogeneous).